Applying to the Graduate Program

 Applications for graduate school at Kent State University must be submitted online using the links provided below.
 The Department of Earth Sciences accepts applications for the Masters of Science (M.S.) in Geology and Doctorate (Ph.D.) in Applied Geology.
 The department requires all applicants for the Ph.D. to hold a US M.S. degree or its equivalent as determined by the Office of Global Education at Kent State University.
 US Citizens and Permanent Residents of the US should use the "Domestic Applicants" link below.
 All other applicants should use the "International Applicants" link below.
 If you have a question regarding which link or program is appropriate for you, please contact the Earth Sciences Graduate Coordinator, Dr. David Singer.

 2. Statement of Career Goals

 All applicants are required to submit a statement of purpose describing their current academic interests, their long-range career goals, and how they feel that admission to the graduate program in geology at Kent State will help them achieve these goals.
+Applicants must identify and communicate with a potential advisor in the department.
 Please provide your statement of career goals following the instructions provided in the online university application or upload your statement using the online application upload utility link provided in Step 4 below.